MNL48: Theater

-The MNL48 Theater (MNL48劇場), is where MNL48 will hold their performances.
+The MNL48 Theater (MNL48劇場), is where MNL48 holds their exclusive performances.

-The MNL48 Theater is situated in the Eton Centris Mall along Quezon Avenue, Quezon City, Metro Manila, with the theater on its ground floor.
+The MNL48 Theater was initially situated at the Eton Centris Mall along Quezon Avenue in Quezon City, with the theater on its ground floor.
+The site was nearing completion by April 2019 and was expected to be finished later in the year.

 Theater Stage

 On December 10, 2019, MNL48 announced their first theater show, Party ga Hajimaru yo (Tara na Party) which was then held on January 18, 2020.